 - Information security program - This document describes the Wayne State University Information Security Program.
-This program is a set of policies, procedures and responsibilities for the protection of institutional data.
+This program is a set of policies, procedures, and responsibilities for the protection of institutional data.

 - Strong Password Standard - Describes the minimum requirements for acceptable password composition and maintenance by all technology users at Wayne State.

-- Identification and authentication - Establishes the need for the university to institute consistent controls for identification of information system users, as well as the secure authentication of approved users.
+- Identification and authentication - Establishes the need for the university to institute consistent controls for the identification of information system users, as well as the secure authentication of approved users.

 - Incident response - Establishes the need for the university to utilize standard and documented procedures for identifying, evaluating, and responding to reported data breaches and violations of IT security policy.

-- IT investigations - An IT Investigation is any request to access accounts, systems, logs or any other information that is not normally accessible to the requesting person, and requires privileged access by a C&IT employee.
+- IT investigations - An IT Investigation is any request to access accounts, systems, logs, or any other information that is not normally accessible to the requesting person, and requires privileged access by a C&IT employee.